 Conventional hormone replacement therapy (HRT) applies patented hormones that are unnaturally created.
-Synthetic hormones are often chemically-created and mass-produced in laboratories, such as methyl, progestin, estradiol, and nandrolone – eliminating the opportunity for patient personalization.
+Synthetic hormones are often chemically-created and mass-produced in laboratories, eliminating the opportunity for patient personalization.
 Synthetic hormones fall into the class of a one-size-fits-all treatment plan, and that is the precise opposite of what Dr. Stephen Center offers to his patients.

 Bioidentical hormones are identical replicas of the natural hormones produced by the body biologically; bioidentical hormones have the same chemical structure, so the body speaks and reacts to these hormones in the same way it would react to natural hormones.
 Synthetic hormones, conversely, are not exact replicas – their chemical structure is adjusted.

 Bioidentical hormones are formulated in compounding pharmacies, which are high-tech laboratories that employ pharmacists and other trained technicians to create and produce bioidentical hormones specifically for every patient.
 The compounding pharmacist utilizes plant compounds, often found in soybeans or wild yams, to create customized formulations that are chemically identical to natural hormones.

 Every patient has different needs, and various hormones may be required to improve the particular symptoms of menopause that the patient is experiencing.
 Not like synthetic hormones, mass- made in large-scale factories, with a one-dosage-fits-all method, compounded bioidentical hormones can be modified to each patient’s needs.